tffdev/Intel-8086-Simulator/README.md

 ![](https://github.com/tffdev/Intel-8086-Simulator/blob/master/Assets/simulator.gif?raw=true)

-As a practical exercise to do alongside Casey Muratori's series on performance programming, I have developed a CPU simulator that supports a reduced instruction set.
+As a practical exercise to do alongside Casey Muratori's series on performance programming, I developed a CPU simulator that supports a reduced instruction set.
-This simulator is capable of running a compiled executable or decompiling the executable back to x86 assembly on a 1-to-1 basis.
+This simulator is capable of running a compiled executable or decompiling the executable back to x86 assembly.
-The goal I set for myself was to make it render something visually impressive.
+The goal I set for myself was to make it render something to a small framebuffer.

 # Features
 This simulator supports a reduced instruction x86 set.
 Here are the following instructions this simulator supports: